• Skip to primary navigation

 Spaghetti Salad is served in a bowl on the table.

-• As a result, the marinated noodles and vegetables absorb the dressing.
-Even though spaghetti salad can be eaten plain, I like adding some vegetable love.
+• The marinated noodles and vegetables absorb the dressing.
+Even though spaghetti salad can be eaten plain, I like adding vegetables.

 • So, I place a base of arugula (or any greens you prefer) in the base of each bowl and top with spaghetti salad.